Background and activities

 - (2016) Methodology for assessment of the operational limits and operability of marine operations.
 Ocean Engineering. vol. 125.

 - (2016) Assessment of Allowable Sea States During Installation of OWT Monopiles with Shallow Penetration in the Seabed.
-Journal of Offshore Mechanics and Arctic Engineering-Transactions of The Asme. vol. 138 (4).
+Journal of Offshore Mechanics and Arctic Engineering. vol. 138 (4).

 - (2016) Modified Environmental Contour Method for Predicting Long-term Extreme Responses of Bottom-fixed Offshore Wind Turbines.
 Marine Structures. vol. 48.